shreyas0906/Selfies-with-sunglasses/README.md

-Once everything works, a window should pop-up showing the image To annotate the image,
+Once everything works, a window should pop-up showing the image <br>
+To annotate the image,<br>
-1. left-click the mouse and drag the across the image where you wish to draw the box.
+1. left-click the mouse and drag the across the image where you wish to draw the box.<br>
-2. to set a dot on the image, double right-click on the image.
+2. to set a dot on the image, double right-click on the image.<br>
-3. The co-ordinates of the red-dot will be stored in a .txt file and will also displayed in the console.
+3. The co-ordinates of the red-dot will be stored in a .txt file and will also displayed in the console.<br>
-4. To undo re-draw the rectangle press 'r' key.
+4. To undo re-draw the rectangle press 'r' key.<br>
-5. To show the cropped image, press 'n' key.
+5. To show the cropped image, press 'n' key.<br>
-6. To show the next image, press 'n' key again.
+6. To show the next image, press 'n' key again.<br>

 If you have any question, please email me at shreyas0906@gmail.com